How High Do Planes Fly?

 • They are not pressurized

-Light aircraft are normally not pressurized, so unless the aircraft was fitted with an oxygen system, pilots might suffer from a lack of oxygen if flying above 15,000 feet.
+Light aircraft are normally not pressurized, so unless the aircraft is fitted with an oxygen system, pilots might suffer from a lack of oxygen if flying above 15,000 feet.

 • Under-powered engines

-Most light aircraft engines are generally not very powerful so have a limited maximum ceiling height.
+Most light aircraft engines are generally not very powerful, so they have a limited maximum ceiling height.

 • They make short flights